 Xocoyol (Mdz2r)

-This compound glyph for the personal name Xocoyol includes two elements, a foot (xo) and a bell (coyolli) tied with a red leather thong around the ankle.
+This compound glyph for the personal name Xocoyol (probably "Sorrel") includes two phonetic elements, a foot (xo) and a bell (coyolli) tied with a red leather thong around the ankle.
 The partial leg and foot are painted a light terracotta color.
 The bell is yellow.
+Xocoyol was the name of a famous Mexica.

 Stephanie Wood